Church of St. Peter and St. Paul, Vilnius: Chapels and side altars

 The church has one central nave.
 Similar to the Church of the Gesù in Rome, the narrow side aisles are turned into interconnecting chapels.
 There are four chapels: Women's or Queens', Saint Augustine's, Saint Ursula's, and Soldiers' or Knights'.
 The Queens' chapel was originally dedicated to Saint Petronilla, traditionally identified as daughter of Saint Peter.
 The chapel has four figures representing women's virtues: piety, generosity, purity, and assiduousness.
 The figure of generosity presents a stark social contrast between a wealthy lady and a pauper.
-Some art historians attempted to associate these figures with Queens of Poland.
+Some art historians attempted to associate these figures with Queens of Poland: Saint Kinga, Blessed Salomea, Blessed Yolanda, and Saint Hedwig.
 Painting of Saint Monica, mother of Saint Augustine, hangs in the chapel.
 The ceiling has scenes of executions and torture of early Christian martyrs, including Saint Fausta and Saint Theodora.
 The Knights' chapel has four figures of soldiers who became early Christian martyrs, including Saint Martinian, who helped Saint Peter to escape prison, and Saint Florian.
 The chapel also has a scene of Saint Casimir miraculously helping Lithuanians in the Siege of Polotsk and Saint Wenceslaus fighting with his brother Boleslaus the Cruel.
 This chapel clearly reflects Pac's interests: he dedicated most of his life to military and thought of himself as a knight.
 The chapel of Saint Ursula has more figures of early martyrs (Saint Apollonia, Saint Barbara, and Saint Catherine of Alexandria) that emphasize purity.
 The chapel of Saint Augustine emphasizes his teachings on Holy Trinity as undivided unity.

 The transept has altars of two brotherhoods that were active in the church: Merciful Mother of God and Five Wounds of Christ.
 These brotherhoods existed before the current church was built and, therefore, the imagery is inherited from the previous church.
 The western (left) transept displays the painting of Blessed Virgin Mary of Mercy and two large Turkish war drums (timpano, 140 cm in circumference) that were seized from the Ottomans in the Battle of Khotyn of 11 November 1673 and granted to the church by its founder Michał Kazimierz Pac.
 The transept ceiling has stucco reliefs from the life of Mary (with Visitation at the center) and crucifixion of Jesus.
 The Rococo pulpit was installed in 1801–1804.
 Carved of wood in a shape of a boat, it is supported by two tritons from the bottom.
 It is decorated with gilded details, including reliefs of eagle, bull, lion, and angel which symbolize the Four Evangelists.